What are the signs of Midlife Depression in men and how to cope?

 Particular Medications

 Some medications also result in depression as a side effect.
 These particular medicines cause depression directly by changing the levels of your brain chemicals that affect your mood.
-Medicines with a higher quantity of alcohol can also make you depressed or could make it worse.
+Alcohol use can worsen depressive symptoms, and some medications may negatively affect mood depending on their mechanism of action.

 Brain Chemistry